Compare Rates and Save on Home Insurance

 Higher coverage amounts result in higher premiums.
 In most cases, extended replacement coverage is the most costly insurance option homeowners can purchase.

-In addition to the standard homeowners insurance coverage, you may also want to add on other policy options, such as coverage for floods, earthquakes, or other issues.
-Some insurers require you to purchase optional coverage for certain types of homes or homes located in certain areas.
-For example, you may be required to have flood insurance if you live in a floodplain.
+In addition to the standard homeowners insurance coverage, you may also want to add on other policy options, such as coverage for floods, earthquakes or other issues.
+Some insurers require you to purchase optional coverage for certain types of homes or homes in certain areas.
+For example, you may need flood insurance if you live in a floodplain.

-In most cases, flood and earthquake insurance are separate policies that you must buy in addition to standard homeowners insurance.
-You may be able to partner with your home insurance company to buy flood insurance backed by the federal government, or you could buy your own private flood insurance policy.
+In most cases, flood and earthquake insurance are separate policies you must buy in addition to standard homeowners insurance.
+You may be able to partner with your home insurance company to purchase flood insurance backed by the federal government, or you could buy your own private flood insurance policy.

 Optional Homeowners Insurance Coverage